TamarBerman/MyNotes/README.md

 A site for personal notes.
 Writing, viewing and deleting notes.
 Viewing the history of notes written (including those that have been deleted), an administrator can view the history of all users.
-Includes full authentication, login/registration and logout.
-Different access rights for certain pages, for certain users.
+Includes full authentication, different access rights for certain pages, for certain users.

 ## Language: